Here Is Your Definitive NDIS Invoice Template (Word)

 Before you send your invoice out to your participant’s plan manager, double check and make sure that all the information provided is accurate.

 It’s much easier to get it done right the first time than to go through the hoops of correcting the invoice after the fact.
-Using our NDIS invoice template, you should have no problem sending the documents through.
+Using our NDIS invoice template (Word), you should have no problem sending the documents through.

 To get paid faster, make sure you follow the plan managers’ instructions on how to invoice correctly.
 While having some guidelines like the ones provided in this article can help, the last call will always be made by the professionals you personally work with.